Basic Head Shot Photography Session Fee $100 and Includes:

 - All images placed on our website for viewing and download usually within 1 business day.

-* Images are presented at a resolution adequate for reproduction size 8×10 or smaller.
+- We provide your images at a resolution for reproduction size 8×10 or smaller.

-* Retouch of 1 image, which is e-mailed within 1 working day of selection.
+- 1 image is retouched and is e-mailed within 1 working day of selection.

-* Several different facial angles are photographed so that a variety of images are provided.
+- Several different facial angles are photographed which gives a greater selection of images.

 For Executive Portraits done at your location, and for multiple executives photographed please call us (484-431-4524) or e-mail us for a price quote at firstname.lastname@example.org

 Please visit our Corporate Photography page to see our gallery.

 Head shot photography, also called an executive portrait, is generally a head and shoulders portrait.
 The image may be used for a website, press releases, company brochure, resume, or other advertising.